finch1/Kafka-Tutorials/Notes/Kafka Training.md

 A single Kafka server is called a broker.
 Messages are received from producers, assigned offset and stored to disk.
 Brokers are designed to operate as part of a **cluster**, where one broker functions as the controller by election.
 This controller is responsible for admin ops: assigning partitions to brokers and monitoring for broker failures.
 A partition is owned by one leader in a broker.
 Replication is assigned to additional brokers called **followers** of the partition. message retention is either by period or storage limit, messages expire and get deleted thereafter.
 Or also by key, keeping only the latest one.
 Consumers can reset offset and start reading from beginning.

 ## Kafka Topics
-*Topics* are a particular *stream* of data.
+- *Topics* are a particular *stream* of data.
 Topics are identified by their *names*.
 The *sequence* of messages are called streams.
 Topics cannot be *queried*.
-Topics are *immutable*.
+- Topics are *immutable*.
 Once data is written to a partition, it cannot be changed.
-Data is only *kept* for a default of one week, and is also configurable.
+- Data is only *kept* for a default of one week, and is also configurable.
+- Topics are essentially an append-only log.
 ## Partitions and Offsets
-Topics are split in *partitions*. *Messages* in each partition are *ordered* and given an incremental *offset* value.
+- Topics are split in *partitions*.
+- *Messages* in each partition are *ordered* and given an incremental *offset* value.
-Offsets only have a *meaning* in the partition and so order is only guaranteed in that partition.
+- Offsets only have a *meaning* in the partition and so order is only guaranteed in that partition.
 The same sequence is used across all partitions.
-Offsets are not reused once message is *removed*.
+- Offsets are not reused once message is *removed*.
 Similar to table PK.
-Data is randomly assigned to the topic's paritions, unless a key is provided.
+- Data is randomly assigned to the topic's paritions, unless a key is provided.

 <img src="Fig A.png">